This section describes how to use mysqldump to produce dump files, and how to reload dump files. A dump file can be used in several ways:

 in the output directory.
 The server also sends a

-table to mysqldump, which writes it as a
+CREATE TABLEstatement for the table to mysqldump, which writes it as a file named

 in the output directory.